 These SMA Fees are charged on standard taxable accounts and IRA accounts and KAR can and does, in its sole discretion, waive certain SMA Fees for certain accounts depending on various circumstances, including but not limited to the size and type of the relationship.
-For ERISA accounts (not including IRA accounts), these SMA Fees are only charged where the SMAs are advised or sub-advised by an investment adviser who is not affiliated with KAR.
+For ERISA accounts (which does not include IRA accounts), these SMA Fees are only charged where the SMAs are advised or sub-advised by an investment adviser who is not affiliated with KAR.